 Bring in the nonfiction

-Nonfiction and informational books (such as the picture books by Gail Gibbons and Sneed Collard) offer young children a treasure chest of new and interesting words about our world.
+Nonfiction and informational books (such as the DK Eyewitness series) offer young children a treasure chest of new and interesting words about our world.
 If the book has a glossary, spend some time discussing the words with your child, and as you read aloud stop as often as needed to think about new words and how they connect to what your child already knows about.
+Learn more in this article, The Vocabulary of Science.

 Explore your world